Stop the Express: Gameplay

-Development

 Reception

 Stop the Express was rated as the 4th best Spectrum game by Your Sinclair, in their list of the top 100 Spectrum games.
 Retro Gamer, meanwhile, ranked it as the twelfth best game for the Spectrum.

 Legacy

 An NES/Famicom port was planned, but due to only having the first train level, three levels were added and became Challenger, which was released only in Japan.